Keyword research is the foundation of your SEO strategy and determines the direction of your website content.

 For example, if you want to start a blog and monetize it with affiliate products, you might want to go for low-medium traffic long-tail keywords and keywords that show a clear buying intent (for example best running shoes for kids).

-On the other hand, if you’re planning to make money with Google Adsense, you’d want to target high traffic head keywords because your objective is to drive traffic not to sell products so there’s no need to worry about the buyer intent.
+On the other hand, if you’re planning to make money with Google Adsense (find out how much traffic you need to earn $100 per day), you’d want to target high traffic head keywords because your objective is to drive traffic not to sell products so there’s no need to worry about the buyer intent.

 Many beginner marketers don’t understand this difference becuase of which they target long-tail keywords for Adsense websites as well.
 As a result, they never manage to attract enough traffic to make money with Adsense regularly.

 In this article, I’ll show you how I perform keyword research for Adsense sites and how I determine whether a niche is worth targeting.

 Keyword Research For Adsense Sites: Target High Traffic Keywords